Russian opera's Galina Vishnevskaya dies at 86

-MOSCOW Galina Vishnevskaya, the Russian opera singer whose soprano voice entranced composer Benjamin Britten and persuaded violinist Mstislav Rostropovich to become her third husband has died at the age of 86, her theatre said on Tuesday.
+MOSCOW Galina Vishnevskaya, the Russian opera singer whose soprano voice entranced composer Benjamin Britten and persuaded cellist and composer Mstislav Rostropovich to become her third husband has died at the age of 86, her theatre said on Tuesday.

 The teenaged Vishnevskaya came to prominence shortly after World War Two and by the 1960s had become an international opera sensation filling the world's greatest theatres.

-Note: (This story was corrected in paragraph eight to remove reference to return to Russia.)